Konubinix' opinionated web of thoughts

 • The how (the chosen technical approach) → translated into code

 No block should exist unless the prose has made it necessary.
 If you find yourself adding a block without the prose having led to it, a piece of reasoning is missing.
 The inverse also holds: prose that paraphrases the block — restating what the code does — is duplication, not justification.
-Prose states the problem or need, not a readback of the code.
+Prose states the problem or need, not a readback of the code: never a what without a why.
+The document never lists “this does X, that does Y” — facts no one asked for.
+It moves in a single register — I need to meet this objective, so I will do this, and so I will do it this way — need, then intent, then technique.
 The exception is the translation aside (see below): when the gap between intent and form is wide enough that a short readback is what bridges it, the readback earns its place.

 The rule applies to the reading — not to the source.
 A document’s tangle scaffolding lives invisibly, usually in :noexport: sections or marked :exports none.
 These blocks need no motivating prose because they are not read; they exist only to make tangling work.